standardgalactic/zet/_papers/PLDI_99.md

     extend Haskell with exceptions without crippling the language or its compilers.
-From the point of view of the wider programming language community, we pose the question of whether precision and performance can be traded off in other languages too.}
+From the point of view of the wider programming language community, we pose the question of whether precision and performance can be traded off in other languages too.  }
         , acceptance = {20}
         , affiliation = {Yale University and Microsoft Research and Cambridge University and University of Melbourne}